Cuba, an Internet laggard, opens Wi-Fi hotspots across country

 Many Cubans suspect the new development is related to the recent warming of U.S.-Cuba relations.
 The two former Cold War rivals on Wednesday agreed to reopen embassies and restore diplomatic relations as of July 20.
 In January, U.S. President Barack Obama relaxed the U.S. economic embargo for telecommunications, hoping to promote the Internet in Cuba.

-For Fidel Croswell, a 50-year-old taxi driver from Havana, the new Wi-Fi network means no longer standing in lines at state Internet parlours.
+For Fidel Croswell, a 50-year-old taxi driver from Havana, the new Wi-Fi network means no longer standing in lines at state Internet parlors.

 "But the ultimate solution would really be home Wi-Fi, where you can connect while sitting around shirtless in your flip-flops," he said.